PyO3/pyo3/guide/src/free-threading.md

 currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

+### Attaching to the runtime

-You still need to obtain a `'py` lifetime is to interact with Python objects or call into the CPython C API.
+You still need to obtain a `'py` lifetime to interact with Python objects or call into the CPython C API.
 If you are not yet attached to the Python runtime, you can register a thread using the [`Python::attach`] function.
 Threads created via the Python [`threading`] module do not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension.

-### Global synchronization events can cause hangs and deadlocks
+### Detaching to avoid hangs and deadlocks

 The free-threaded build triggers global synchronization events in the following
 situations: